dda-oo/radarroster/index.md

       .then((response) => {
         if (response.ok) {
           form.reset();
-          document.getElementById("form-status").textContent =
+          grecaptcha.reset();
-            "Thank you!
-I will get back to you shortly.";
+          document.getElementById("form-status").textContent = "✅ Thank you!
+I’ll get back to you shortly.";
         } else {
-          document.getElementById("form-status").textContent =
-            "Oops!
-There was an issue submitting your message.";
+          document.getElementById("form-status").textContent = "❌ There was a problem submitting your message.
+Please try again.";
         }
       })
       .catch(() => {
-        document.getElementById("form-status").textContent =
-          "Oops!
-There was an issue submitting your message.";
+        document.getElementById("form-status").textContent = "❌ There was a network error.
+Please check your connection.";
       });
   });
 </script>

 ---